 There is a blaring misconception about the use of marijuana in today’s society.
 Many people think marijuana is not an addictive drug.
 It is commonly assumed that a person can use marijuana on a regular basis without being at risk of developing a dependence on using.
 This assumption is incorrect.
 Marijuana addiction is possible.
 The more a person uses marijuana, the higher the risk is for addiction.

-Currently, an estimated 4 million people currently suffer from marijuana addiction in the United States (National Institute on Drug Abuse, 2018).
 The official diagnosis of marijuana addiction is called marijuana use disorder.
 Diagnosis will be determined on a scale of mild to severe.
 The severity of the diagnosis will depend on the prevalence of the patient’s symptoms.

 Symptoms of Marijuana Addiction

 Symptoms of marijuana addiction reflect two main components: the ability to cope with stress without using the drug, and the effect the drug has on the patient’s overall quality of life.

 - Cravings for use